Act with honor: We need more people who can say “follow my example”

 When bad things happen, Dale Partridge no longer questions them.
 Instead, he thinks: “What will I learn from this moment?”

-After numerous pivots, failures and unmanageable business growth early in his career, Dale began “to hold less tight to things.
+After numerous pivots, failures and unmanageable business growth early in his career, Dale began “to hold less tightly to things.
 I’m more open-handed because of these moments.”

 At one point his business was so successful, he couldn’t grow fast enough to sustain it.
 On the outside he was successful and everyone was cheering him on.
 On the inside, he and his wife were experiencing panic attacks and a failing marriage.
 They knew they needed a change.